 kubectl apply -f harness-delegate.yaml).

-Add a GCP connector and configure credentials
+Create a GCP connector

 - Open a Harness project, and select Connectors under Project Setup.

 - Select New Connector, and then select GCP under Cloud Providers.

 - Input a Name for the connector.
 Description and Tags are optional.
 Harness automatically creates an Id (entity identifier) for the connector based on the Name.